guanton/ConnectFour-Reinforcement-Learning-AI/README.md

 With the dictionary, all that remains to be done is to select the column that produces the best board state for the AI player.
 I chose python primarily because of pickling being far superior to equivalents in Java for storing and reading objects from a file.

 I am currently building the dictionary by playing two AIs against each other thousands of times.
 Once I am done preliminary testing, I will add functionality that supports interactive Human vs AI games.
 I will also test my reinforcement learning AI against my minimax AI.
+Update: After 20000+ games, my pickle file has exceeded 100mb, but the AI is still performing quite poorly in games.